Cretaceous walk Mount Saint Peter (St. Pietersberg hill)

 Flint is the hardest type of stone found in the Netherlands.
 Along the footpath, you can clearly see different layers of flint.
 A fault line, where the layers no longer run straight, indicates an ancient landslide.
 The exact origin of flint is still not fully understood.
 It is likely that the Cretaceous Sea occasionally fell dry, leading to the growth of plants and trees.
 Crustaceans also dug corridors through the soil.

-After the Cretaceous, the mountains in the Ardennes formed, causing the Upper Maas to start flowing faster.
+After the Cretaceous, the mountains in the Ardennes formed, causing the Upper Meuse to start flowing faster.
 This led to more erosion and the carrying away of material such as gravel and silt.
 The acidic gravel slowly seeped through the marl layer and filled the cavities and passages left there.
 You can often recognise a root or branch structure in the flint layer.

 Directions